yaroslavros/draft-masque-reverse-connect/draft-rosomakho-masque-reverse-connect.md

 The server indicates a successful registration of the client as described in {{Section 4.5 of CONNECT-IP}}.

-Example of server confirming succesful registration of the client is provided below:
+Example of server confirming successful registration of the client is provided below:

 ~~~ http-message
 HEADERS